Ocean cruising in Barbados

 For a taste of vibrant, quintessentially Caribbean life outside of Bridgetown, head to St Lawrence Gap – about 20 minutes from the capital on the south coast.
 The mile-long strip is a vibrant haze of colourful buildings and lively restaurants and shops, with the strip coming alive in the late afternoon and well into the night.
 A parade of rum shacks, Bajan foodie hotspots and reggae-fuelled late-night bars, St Lawrence Gap fringes the ocean and offers plenty of waterfront dining and viewing at its west end (where the street becomes an ocean-front promenade).
 More towards the centre you’ll find casual eateries and street food shacks and the Chattel House Shopping Village – modelled on a sugar plantation village.

-Barbados has some wonderful gardens, like Hunte’s, about 30 minutes’ drive from St Lawrence Gap.
+Barbados cruises explore some wonderful gardens, like Hunte’s, about 30 minutes’ drive from St Lawrence Gap.
 The gardens were created in the 1950s by horticulturalist Anthony Hunte, a local whose English ancestors settled on the island in the 1600s, and today are a magical botanical world where classical music fills the air.
 Created in a deep sink hole, the gardens are laid out on terraces slopes connected by walkways and stairs and house huge palm trees, rare and exotic plants – attracting fauna like hummingbirds and monkeys.
 Wandering the lush shaded and sun-lit gardens is a fantastic way to spend a morning of afternoon.

-Best things to do in Barbados
+Barbados cruises: Best things to do in Barbados

 Ride in a submarine